Do Carbs Affect Blood Sugar?

 Finally, do carbs affect blood sugar?
-The answer is yes, carbs and protein affect blood sugar and if you limit the amount of added sugar you should be well on your way to defeating type 2 diabetes.
+The answer is yes, carbs and protein affect blood sugar.
+A type 2 diabetic must severely limit the amount of sugar, added sugar, and processed foods.
+Keep your blood sugar low and your insulin resistance will normalize also.

-I welcome and appreciate comments, question and or concerns.
+I welcome and appreciate comments, question and concerns.
 Please send me an email.